openaire/guidelines-literature-repositories/docs/field_format.rst

 **Do Not Confuse With**

 * :ref:`aire:resourceType`
-* :ref:`dc:identifier`
+* :ref:`dci:identifier`

-DC element ``format`` describes the media type of this resource.
-DC element ``type`` describes the kind of academic output the resource is a representation of. ``dc:identifier`` is used to represent manifestations of digital resources.
+DC element ``format`` describes the media type of this resource. ``oaire:resourceType`` describes the kind of academic output the resource is a representation of. ``datacite:identifier`` is used to represent the manifestation of the digital resource.

 **Remarks**